CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 Data Preparation
 ======================

-In this section, we introduce how to process your text data into XGCN's "dataset instances".
+In this section, we introduce how to process your text data into XGCN's "dataset instances", which is required before running a model.
 For example, suppose you have a dataset looks like this:

 .. code::